itcon-pty-au/typingmind-cloud-backup/README.md

     - Delete

 ## Troubleshooting
-- add '?log=true' to the URL to initiate console logging.
-This helps log start right from the page load.
+- Add '?log=true' to the URL to initiate console logging.
+The log will start right from the beginning.
 - You can also toggle the 'Console Logging' in the Backup & Sync configuration modal.
 But this starts the logging at that instant, anything that happened before it wont be logged.

 ## AWS Config